mposolda/fapi-demo/README.md

 3.a) Use Quarkus instead of WildFly (See step 2).
 But not sure if it helps...

-3.b) Make sure that Keycloak `oauth` module from test-framework does not have dependencies on `keycloak-services` (will require some changes in the Keycloak itself).
-There is not so much changes needed though as `oauth` client has mostly dependencies on various constants and minor utilities from `keycloak-services`.
+3.b) Make sure that Keycloak `keycloak-test-framework-oauth` module from test-framework does not have dependencies on `keycloak-services` (will require some changes in the Keycloak itself).
+There is maybe not so much changes needed as `keycloak-test-framework-oauth` client has mostly dependencies on various constants and minor utilities from `keycloak-services`.

 4) Add some other FAPI/OAuth/OIDC related functionality to this demo